NASW WI Continuing Education Approval Program Policy

 Determination of continuing education hours are based on a contact hour and applicants must submit identified clock times along with the objectives and content for each time period within the program.
-Time devoted to announcements, registration, introductions, lunches and breaks, are not considered in the number of hours considered.
-In the event there is an educational program connected with a meal function, credit will be given for no more than half of the time allotted for the meal function.
+In addition:

 All continuing education programs seeking approval must provide the following information.
 (See application form.)
 Incomplete materials will not be reviewed for approval.

 - Identification of a contact person for the application along with contact information.

 - a.
 Date, time and location of program

 - Program description that provides an overview and content consistent with topics listed above.